MikePacey/Lancaster-HEC/docs/howitworks.rst

 * a login node, where users access the HEC to submit jobs;

-* the compute nodes, which run those jobs; and
+* the compute nodes, which run those jobs;

 * dedicated file systems, which share users' files and applications across the cluster.